ECE Funding Handbook

 Services should maintain a list of certificated relievers who are available when certificated teachers are absent.

-An increase to discretionary hours will apply from 1 October 2019 until 30 September 2020.
-During this time the Ministry will accept up to 60 discretionary hours per funding period (to maintain current rates of funding) when certificated relievers are not available, provided that the record keeping requirements described in this section are met.
-The previous allocation was 40 hours per funding period.
+The Ministry will accept up to 40 discretionary hours per funding period (to maintain current rates of funding) when certificated relievers are not available, provided that the record keeping requirements described in this section are met.

-From February 2020, services will be required to submit a record of the number of discretionary hours they have used in a funding period to the Ministry.
+From February 2020 until February 2021, services are required to submit a record of the number of discretionary hours they have used in a funding period to the Ministry.
 If no hours have been used, then no submission is required.

 Services that use an approved student management system (SMS) please contact your SMS provider if you require assistance in providing this information.